-We consider the following problems as our future works: (1) In the real application, we demonstrated how to use the gene network that is obtained biologically as a prior knowledge.
-There are various types of biological knowledge we listed in Section 2.4.
-It is a very important problem how to use such knowledge together with microarray data in practice.
-(2) From biological knowledge, we deterministically decided the category to which edges belong, e.g. $u{11} = \zeta_1$, $u{12} = \zeta_2$, and so on.
+We consider the following problems as our future works: (1) In this paper we focused on how to use biological knowledge together with microarray data.
+However, of course, the development of more effective models and criteria for estimating a gene network is an important problem.
+(2) Our Bayesian network model does not treat the experimental conditions.
+However, real biological processes are often condition specific.
+Therefore, considering experimental conditions is an important problem.
+(3) Recently, joint learning methods aimed at extracting more effective information from multi-types of genomic data have recieved considerable attention.
+We plan to extend our method so that it can handle such data effectively.
+(4) When we use some databases that have various confidence information as the biological knowledge, we may need to use more hyperparameters for specifying $\pi(G)$ .
+(5) From biological knowledge, we deterministically decided the category to which edges belong, e.g. $u{11} = \zeta_1$ , $u{12} = \zeta_2$ , and so on.
 However, biological knowledge contains some errors.
-In fact, u{ij} can be viewed as a random variable, and a statistical model can be constructed for u{ij} .
+In fact, $u{ij}$ can be interpreted as a random variable, and a statistical model can be constructed for $u{ij}$ .
 In that sense, our method can be extended as a Bayesian network estimation method with a self-repairing database mechanism.
 We would like to investigate these problems in a future paper.